mdolbear/logbook/README.md

 ![](docs/Client-ClientScopes.png)

     h.
 Next the ClientScope needs to be added to the client called NewClient, as in the image above.
-Remember, I called if logbook-roles.
+Remember, I called it logbook-roles.
 Once this is done, the "role" property will be included in the JWT as an array.
 If you look at the class com.mjdsoftware.logbook.security.JwtAuthConverter, that is the class that extracts the role from the JWT and includes it in the incoming user's granted authorities so that we can use the role for method level security in Springboot.